arrecio/pySimRadio/README.md

 # Third-Party python dependencies

+> [!NOTE]
+> First of all, at november'25, i recomend using python 3.13 to fit issues with pyAudio.

 This program uses several third-party dependencies that must be installed using pip or similar:

 https://pypi.org/project/SpeechRecognition/ - it has a nice microphone audio reader.